 Montreal has several iconic foods you just can't leave the city without trying.

 To start, the smoked-meat sandwich.
-Juicy, tender, dripping with goodness, you can try a sandwich stacked with savoury meat at Schwartz’s Deli.
+Juicy, tender, dripping with goodness, you can try a sandwich stacked with savory meat at Schwartz's Deli.

-If you’ve never heard of poutine, it’s time you gave it a try.
-A tasty trifecta of cheese curds, chips, and gravy, you can get it “frilled up” with foie gras at Au Pied de Cochon, with lobster chunks at Le Garde-Manger, or choose from 30 different flavour variations from La Banquise.
+And who hasn't heard of poutine?
+A tasty trifecta of cheese curds, fries, and gravy, you can get it "frilled up" with foie gras at Au Pied de Cochon, with lobster chunks at Le Garde-Manger, or with one of 30 different flavor variations from La Banquise.

-And then there are Montreal bagels, whose deliciousness has caused even the proudest of New Yorkers to admit defeat, and bow down to the champs.
-Make sure you enjoy one of these sesame-seed coated creations fresh out of the wood-burning ovens of St-Viateur Bagel or Fairmount Bagel, two legendary bagel shops within a short walk of one another.
+And then there are Montreal bagels, whose deliciousness has caused even the proudest of New Yorkers to bow down to the champ.
+Make sure to enjoy one of these sesame-seed coated creations fresh out of the wood-burning ovens of St-Viateur Bagel or Fairmount Bagel, two legendary bagel shops within a short walk of one another.

 Venture out with new Quebec cuisine